 The MYX membership is $29 per month.
 You can create up to five profiles for every membership, which is great for families.

-MYX partners with Openfit to offer live and on-demand classes for every fitness level.
-As with Peloton, MYX has designed its bikes to use with its own membership.
+Your MYX II works best when used with either membership.
+Both platforms record your heart rate and other crucial data to track your fitness.
 You could technically use another app if you want since the bike’s resistance is manual, but you wouldn’t be able to use the MYX touchscreen or its methodology.
-However, you can screen non-fitness apps, such as the news, and still get credit for your MYX II workout.
+However, you can stream non-fitness apps, such as the news, and still get credit for your MYX II workout.

 Ride & Comfort

 If you’re into heart rate-based training, MYX II is your go-to bike.
-The company recognizes the benefits of training using your heart rate zones and has incorporated this methodology into its training programs.
+You’ll take a calibration ride when you receive your bike to get customizable zones for smarter workouts.
 To reach the recommended 150 minutes per week of moderate-intensity exercise, you should aim for workouts between 60 and 75 percent of your maximum heart rate, according to Harvard Medical School.

 Don’t worry if you’re new to heart rate training or aren’t quite sure about your zones.
-MYX II uses AI technology to suggest rides based on your MYX Zone Calibration Ride results.
-The calibration ride measures your cardiovascular fitness then creates customized heart rate training zones just for you.
+MYX II uses AI technology to suggest rides based on your calibration ride results.
+These numbers are based on your current fitness level and can vary over time.

 Each bike measures 54 inches long, 21 inches wide and 47 inches high.
 Footprint dimensions are 3’4″ long and 1’7″ wide.
 MYX suggests at least a 4 x 6-foot area to fully enjoy your bike.